Online Subspace Learning on Flag Manifolds for System Identification: Online subspace learning on flag manifolds

-Algorithm \ref{alg:flag}.
-FRONT is similar in structure to \ac{GREAT} \citep{sasfi2025GREAT} (see Algorithm \ref{alg:GREAT}), but generalizes Algorithm \ref{alg:GREAT} by learning an ensemble of models with different complexity and it does not assume that the true data-generating subspaces have fixed dimension.
-Moreover, when $d=1$ so that $\Flag(p, (q_1)) = \Gr(p, q_1)$.
-Algorithm \ref{alg:flag} is equivalent to \ac{GREAT}.
+The output of \ac{FRONT} is a sequence of flags, rather than selecting a single subspace from $\bmU_{1:d}^t$.
+We aggregate information across subspaces of different dimensions, with their usage depending on the specific task.
+Since a flag is represented by an orthonormal matrix in $\R^{p \times q_d}$, the per-time-step complexity of \ac{FRONT} is $O(K p^2 q_d)$, by the same covariance-based complexity argument as in \citep[Remark 5]{sasfi2025GREAT}.
+FRONT is similar in structure to \ac{GREAT} \citep{sasfi2025GREAT}, but generalizes \ac{GREAT} by learning an ensemble of models with different complexity while not assuming that the true data-generating subspaces have fixed dimension.
+Moreover, when $d=1$ so that $\Flag(p, (q_1)) = \Gr(p, q_1)$, \ac{FRONT} is equivalent to \ac{GREAT}.
 To prove this, we make a definition on algorithm equivalence. \begin{definition} Let $M$ be a Riemannian manifold.
 We define an algorithm $\calA$ on $M$ as an update mapping: $\calA: M \to M$ by $U^{t+1} = \calA(U^t).$ \end{definition} \begin{definition} Let $\calA_1, \calA_2$ be two algorithms on $M$ such that $U^{t+1}=\calA_1(U^t)$ and $V^{t+1}=\calA_2(V^t)$, respectively.
 We say that $\calA_1$ is equivalent to $\calA_2$ if $U^0=V^0 \text{ implies } U^t = V^t \text{ for all } t \geq 1. $ \end{definition}